Depression

 Sharing your depression diagnosis with your partner can feel vulnerable and scary, but open communication about mental health is crucial for maintaining a healthy, supportive relationship.

 Remember that this conversation is ongoing, not a one-time event.
-Your understanding of your Major depressive disorder and your needs for support may change over time, and it's important to keep communicating with your partner about these changes.
+Your understanding of your depression and your needs for support may change over time, and it's important to keep communicating with your partner about these changes.

 If your partner responds negatively or dismissively, consider whether this relationship is healthy for you.
 A supportive partner should be willing to learn about your condition and work with you to maintain a healthy relationship, even if they need time to adjust to this information.